SAP-samples/cloud-btp-cli-api-codejam/clone-this-repo.md

 These instructions describe how you can clone this repository into your App Studio Dev Space, to get access to resources (such as scripts) in the various exercise directories.

+There are different ways you can clone git repositories into your Dev Space, which offers convenient tools to do so.
+In this case, we're just going to use the most straightforward, on the command line.

 ## Move into the `projects/` directory

-👉 In a terminal in your Dev Space (open a new one if required with `Terminal -> New Terminal`) ensure you're in the `projects/` directory in your home directory; this is a directory that is pre-created when you set the Dev Space up.
+👉 In your current shell session, move to the `projects/` directory in your home directory; this is a directory that should already exist.

 ```bash
 cd $HOME/projects/